 For most users, the Ubuntu repository provides a reliable starting point with minimal setup.
 Choose the OBS Project PPA if you need recent features or bug fixes, or Flatpak if you want automatic updates independent of your Ubuntu release cycle.

-Method 1: Install OBS Studio with APT
+Method 1: Install OBS Studio on Ubuntu with APT

 Update System Packages